MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strncat-strncat-l-wcsncat-wcsncat-l-mbsncat-mbsncat-l.md

 After GoodAppend:  This is the initial string!Extra text t (39 chars)
 ```

-Note that `BadAppend` caused a buffer overrun.
+You can see that `BadAppend` caused a buffer overrun.

 ## See also